stefdev49/nexus-repository-composer/README.md

 # Nexus Repository Composer Format

 This repository originated in a fork of the [Sonatype Nexus Repository Composer Format](https://github.com/sonatype-nexus-community/nexus-repository-composer) plugin.
-But due to lack of features and its experimental status.
-It has been rebooted using the nexus-repository-raw and tidbits of the original repository.
+But due to lack of features and its experimental status, it has been rebooted using the nexus-repository-raw and composer tidbits from the original repository.

 It is a work in progress, currently it supports:
 - proxy repositories